Gerrylewin/Gerrylewin/README.md

 - 👋 Hi, I’m @Gerrylewin
 - 👀 I’m interested in ...
 Business Development
 - 🌱 I’m currently learning ...
 JavaScript/HTML/CSS
 - 💞️ I’m looking to collaborate on ...
-Nothing right now, until I have a stable working version
+Million-Dollar-eBooks
 - 📫 How to reach me ...
 Any of my socials is more than fine

 <!---